In a Nutshell:

 GRIT Freedom Chair Review Conclusion

 We love the GRIT Freedom Chair.
-The only thing separating it from the mighty ORC is the fact that the ORC is a custom machine, while the GRIT is mass-produced.
+The only thing separating it from the mighty ORC is that the ORC is a custom machine, while the GRIT is mass-produced.
 That difference allows you to fine-tune the ORC in ways the GRIT can’t match.
 Ultimately, this is why we feel the ORC deserved top honors, narrowly beating this model out in our recent roundup review.

 Official Manufacturer Support